cosywasswa/Math-magicians/README.md

 # 📖 [Math-magicians] <a name="about-project"></a>

-**single Page Calculator application developed using React.
+**Math-magicians setup for a single Page Calculator application developed using React.
 Calculator does simple arithmetic operations involving Addition, Subtraction, Division and Multiplication **

 ## 🛠 Built With <a name="built-with"></a>